 It is a website for travellers dedicated to visiting the locations listed on the UNESCO World Heritage List.
 For travellers with an insatiable curiosity about the world in all its cultural and natural manifestations.
 Those who want to share and to learn about it.
 For travellers that enjoy ticking off lists as well.
 And armchair travellers are just as much welcome.

 How this website came about

 The idea for this website was developed by me, Els Slots.
 It has been a long journey since 1997 to get where the site stands now.
 The full story can be read here.

 Not many people have a clear goal in life.
 I do: mine is to visit all WHS.
 To achieve this goal I get away about once every month, with trips varying in difficulty and length between a (long) weekend in Europe and a 5.5 month trip around the world covering 47 WHS.

 I plan my travels around WHS and TWHS (sites on the Tentative List), but also try to fit in capital cities, national museums, rewarding day-hikes and local festivities.
-Some memorable experiences from the last 5 years include: tracking gorillas and chimpanzees in Virunga National Park (Democratic Republic of Congo, 2016), enjoying the art and architecture of Florence with 20 art history students for a week (Italy, 2015), observing the Friday night Sufi dancing at Omdurman (Sudan, 2014), celebrating Now Ruz with 1 million Kurds in Sulaymaniyah (Iraq, 2013), getting to grips with Beirut via a city walk (Lebanon, 2012), biking the Kibi plains (Japan, 2012) and hiking the gravel road across Iwokrama NP at dusk while hearing the jungle wake up (Guyana, 2012).
+Some of my most memorable experiences from the last years include tracking gorillas and chimpanzees in Virunga National Park, enjoying the art and architecture of Florence with 20 art history students for a week and celebrating Now Ruz with 1 million Kurds in Sulaymaniyah.

 This website is a private initiative, and has no connection whatsoever with UNESCO or the World Heritage Committee.